pinky169/ImageBrowser/README.md

 # ImageBrowser
 Displays the data in a recycler view from Pixabay API. <br>
-App uses Retrofit and MVVM pattern along with Room.
+App uses Retrofit and MVVM pattern along with Room which is used to cache the data.
 <br>
 Additional libraries: Glide, Toasty.
 # Preview